potreic/potreic/README.md

 ## ✧˖° My Digital Garden
 This space is a carefully curated collection of projects that reflect my growth and experiences in tech.
 Each repository tells a story of challenges overcome and lessons learned, documented with care and attention to detail.

-## ˗ˏˋ Finding art in every corner ´ˎ˗
+## ˗ˏˋ Finding Art in Every Corner ´ˎ˗
 Writing code that feels like poetry
 Building systems that respect both user and environment
 Approaching problems with patience and grace